haolam05/Meetup/README.md

   * Update Password
     * Allows user to update password after signed up
     * Password is required
+  * Delete account
+    * All groups/events/memberships/attendances that associated of the user are also removed
   * Forgot Password
     * (coming soon)
 * User authorization